Event Overview

 £1.5bn in additional warm homes-related programmes

-These are live funding pipelines, driving near-term demand across public sector housing, estates and infrastructure.
+These are live funding pipelines, creating immediate demand for deployable solutions across public-sector housing, estates and infrastructure.

-Upcoming reforms to Energy Performance Certificates (EPCs) represent a fundamental shift in how public sector buildings are assessed, prioritised and upgraded.
+Evolving reforms to Energy Performance Certificates (EPCs), with implementation timelines now shifting beyond 2026, represent a fundamental shift in how buildings are assessed, prioritised and upgraded.

 Reforms include: